Everything you need to know about confidentiality

 The way I have settled this for myself is to do what I have always done.
 If I learn you are planning harm to yourself or others, I take action towards safety.
 This may mean that I get you to the hospital.
 It may mean I call the police.
 Confidentiality is important, but saving lives is more important.

 Theoretically, a judge can order me to testify or submit my records to court.
 However, in thirty years, I have only had one subpoena to do this and, in that case, I evoked privileged communication and the request was withdrawn.
 I would do the same if it ever happened again.

 Being able to consult with and learn from other professionals is vital to me as a therapist.
 Every two weeks I host a peer supervision group with colleagues.
 I sometimes work with an intern who sees me for supervision.
 I also attend training and conferences where cases are discussed.
 If I ever bring up your case in those settings, I will not share identifying information.

 I do a lot of writing.
-I have a blog: Madness 101, in which I post twice a week.
-Currently, I’m working on three books: a self help book about relationships and two novels.
-Under a pseudonym, I also have written a blog of fiction called The Narrative Imperative.
+I have a blog, in which I post twice a week.
+Currently, I’m working on two books: a self help book about reconciliation and a novel.
+Under a pseudonym, I also write a blog of fiction called The Narrative Imperative.